 Calculating average and standard deviation are often necessary while doing data analysis.
-But the manual method of calculating those is not only time-consuming but also tiresome.
+However, the manual method of calculating those is not only time-consuming but also tiresome.
 In this article, I’ll demonstrate how to calculate the average and standard deviation using Excel formulas with proper explanation.

 Basics of Average and Standard Deviation